huggingface/data-is-better-together/cookbook-efforts/kto-preference/README.md

 #### Hosted Model APIs

 We can use Hugging Face's free inference API to generate our haiku responses.
 This is a great way to get started with generating synthetic data.
 You can find more information on the supported models and how to use the API [here](https://huggingface.co/blog/inference-pro#supported-models).
-If you have a Pro account you get increased rate limits which make it easier to generate larger datasets.

 One of our models, "NousResearch/Nous-Hermes-2-Yi-34B" is hosted using [Inference Endpoints](https://huggingface.co/inference-endpoints/dedicated) instead.
 In the code, this part is commented out so it should be possible to run the code without needing to set up dedicated inference endpoints.

+> [!WARNING]
+> We highly recommend you to use the serverless option.
+If you need to run an unavailable model, you can easily use them with [other frameworks](https://distilabel.argilla.io/latest/components-gallery/llms/) such as Ollama or vLLM.

 #### The dataset produced